-We should consider limitations of our research.
-Firstly, in addition to climatic and bioclimatic factors many other factors may also influence the intensity of COVID-19.
-However, these factors including population mobility, stringent quarantines, public health measures, and the human physiological response of a community to the virus and economic and social determinants on the intensity of COVID-spread were not considered due to limitations of availability and accuracy of data.
-These variables bias may underestimate the marginal association between COVID-19 and climatic factors.
-Secondly, COVID-19 cases data gathered from a passive surveillance system and underreporting bias was inevitable (Ulrich et al. 2020).
+It is worth noting the limitations in the present research.
+First, in addition to climatic and bioclimatic factors, other socioeconomic, demographic and bio-behavioral factors may also influence the intensity of COVID-19 transmission.
+However, due to lack of data, we could not consider factors such as population mobility, stringent quarantines, public health interventions, and the human physiological response to the virus.
+These factors may underestimate the marginal association between COVID-19 and climatic factors.
+Second, COVID-19 data are gathered from a passive surveillance system could suffer from reporting bias (Ulrich et al. 2020).
 For example, the patients with asymptomatic and mild symptomatic may treat themselves at home rather than seeking any test and medical facilities.
 The underreporting bias may also underestimate the results.
-Thirdly, the study mainly focuses average monthly climatic and bioclimatic conditions considering larger spillover countries and climatic regions using city level data.
-Therefore, future studies may emphasize on predicting the weekly or daily climatic conditions with considering lag month and associated transmission risk of COVID-19 across the regions and countries.
+Third, the present study focused mainly on average monthly climatic and bioclimatic conditions considering larger spillover countries and climatic regions using city level data.
+Future studies may consider using weekly or daily climatic data to improve the prediction of disease transmission outcomes.

 Conclusions:

-The present study used city level climatic, bioclimatic data to identify the relationship between the climatic region-wide and countrywide variations and the number of COVID-19 cases by the marginal effects of predictors.
-The study concludes that climatic and bioclimatic predictors across three climatic zones significantly affect the spread of the number of COVID-19 cases.
-The findings of the present study are expected to improve the understanding of the relationships between the climatic variables and the number of COVID-19 cases.
+We conclude that climatic and bioclimatic factors across cities in three climatic zones significantly predict the spread of the number of COVID-19.
+The findings of the present study contribute to a better understanding of the relationships between the climatic variables and COVID-19 transmission risks.
 It underlines the importance of meteorology-based early warning systems to facilitate timely response to COVID-19 community transmission.
-The findings from the present study are expected to add to the ongoing debates on the influence of climatic factors on the intensity of COVID-19 spread and could help researchers and policymakers to make appropriate decisions for preventing the spread.
+The findings from the present study also contribute to ongoing debates on the influence of climatic factors on the intensity of COVID-19 spread, and offer directions for policymakers and decision-makers to make appropriate decisions for preventing the disease transmission.

 Conflict of Interest: